 We have asked the candidates the same set of questions on topics including second jobs, priorities and national issues.

-This time, it is the turn of Labour candidate Ben ood to answer the questions and tell you what his plans are for North Shropshire.
+This time, it is the turn of The Party Party candidate Russell Dean to answer the questions and tell you what his plans are for North Shropshire.

 Will you take any second jobs if you are elected as MP for North Shropshire, and do you believe MPs should be prevented from taking second jobs/consultancy roles?